 Welcome to Cherry Class where we love to learn through play and exploration.
 We learn inside and outside about all sorts of fascinating things from bugs to number bonds.
 We all try our best and understand that sometimes when we are learning it can be a bit tricky but we must persevere.
 Most of all we like to have fun together!
 Here are some photos of our learning:

-Our learning this half term is inspired by Pirates!
+Our learning this half term is inspired by Living and Growing!

 PE happens on Tuesday.
 Please ensure all PE kit is labelled clearly.

 Show and Tell takes place at the end of the day on Thursday based on our rota.